mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 Frameworks and the inversion of control
 ---------------------------------------
-When we use libraries **we** control the code instead of being at the mercy of the limitations and bugs in the framework-of-the month.
+When we the framework-of-the-month, the quality and capabilities of our application are strongly limited by it.
 This [inversion of control][4] is a major impediment in building a a nimble, flexible, testable, and maintainable application that can stand the test of time.

-We can swap libraries out when they are updated or better one becomes available - **or not** - based on the time and resource we have available.
+When we use a sound architecture and libraries instead, however, we can swap libraries out when they are updated or better one becomes available. **Or we can decide not to change a thing** if an update doesn't suit our needs.
 We can mix and match the **best-for-our-purpose** libraries instead of using a framework's mishmash of solutions of varying quality.
 Why, for example, should one need override Backbone's awful templating and sync mechanisms when just removing the framework results in simpler and easier to maintain code?